 - What killed most Mexican and Native American Indians? [chap.
-24] → - Why did Spain not colonize much land in North America? [chap.
-24] →
+24] → diseases brought to Mexico from Europeans and Africans - 2.
+Why did Spain not colonize much land in North America? [chap.
+24] → they did not find anywhere near as much gold as they did in South America